-When injectable diabetic drug needles and syringes are purchased separately, the deductible and applicable costshare applies to all items.
-The deductible and applicable cost-share also applies to purchases of alcohol swabs, test strips, testing agents and lancets.
+Whether injectable diabetic drug needles and syringes are purchased along with injectable diabetic drugs or separately, the deductible and applicable cost share applies to all items.
+The deductible and applicable cost share also applies to purchases of alcohol swabs, test strips, testing agents and lancets.